codybenlewis/quick-draw-for-processing/README.md

 ![logo](logo.png)
-# Quick Draw for Processing
+# Quick, Draw! for Processing

 Quick, Draw! for Processing is a [Processing](https://www.procssing.org) library that makes it easy to interface with drawings from [Google's Quick, Draw!
 Experiment](https://quickdraw.withgoogle.com) data set in your own coding sketches.